TimFau/language-learning-app-v2/README.md

 **LangPulse** is a modern, flexible web app for building, studying, and sharing language flashcard decks.
 Designed for learners who want total control over their vocabulary, LangPulse lets you instantly turn any Google Sheet into a quiz-ready deck and join a growing community of language enthusiasts.

 > **Note:** This project is in active development.
 The app is accessible at [langpulse.com](https://langpulse.com) and is **not supported for local or self-hosted use** due to its reliance on a private Directus backend.
+>
+> **Hosting Notice:** LangPulse is hosted on fly.io with auto start/stop enabled.
+As a result, the API may be slow to respond on the first request after a period of inactivity.
+This is expected while the project is still in development.

 ## Features